Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 > [!WARNING]
 > 3.3 Final Test is a BETA release from BEFORE 3.3.
 Upgrade to 3.3 if you still use it!

-Best Settings for Each Model are [Here](#configuring-lucid-loom---best-settings-for-each-model)
+Best Settings for Each Model are [Here](#configuring-lucid-loom---best-settings-for-each-model).

+General non-reasoning related questions about sillytavern are answered at my [SMUG Guide](https://github.com/Landozo/LumiaExpansionPacks/blob/main/Guides/LandoSMUG.md).

 ## Table of Contents: